antoine-amara/antoineamara.dev/deploy/gcp/guide/deployment-configuration.md

   * Compute Load Balancer Admin
   * DNS Administrator
   * Storage Admin
+  * Cloud Function Admin
+  * Service Account User

-Be sure to enable `Cloud DNS API` and `Compute Engine API` for your project, terraform will use these APIs.
+Be sure to enable `Cloud DNS API`, `Compute Engine API`, `Cloud Build API` and `Cloud Function API` for your project, terraform will use these APIs.
 Next, you have to generate a credentials key associated to this service account.

 ## Step 3: create the credentials key